WnareaJunior/wave-energy-forecasting-ai/README.md

 # Panthalassa Buoy AI 🌊⚡

-**AI-powered ocean wave forecasting for renewable energy** Panthalassa Buoy AI will use advanced machine learning and buoy sensor data to predict wave activity and identify optimal deployment sites for the **200-ft Panthalassa energy-harvesting buoy**.
+**AI-powered ocean wave forecasting for renewable energy** Panthalassa Buoy AI will use advanced machine learning trained on NOAA & Copernicus information systems to predict wave activity and identify optimal deployment sites for the **200-ft Panthalassa energy-harvesting buoy**.

 This system aims to provide **real-time forecasts, spatial heatmaps, and historical trend analysis** to maximize ocean energy capture potential.